Analytical Heterogeneous Die-to-Die 3D Placement with Macros: Proposed 3D Placement Framework

 \subsection{Legalization}

 Die-by-die legalization is performed for macros, standard cells, and HBTs to remove the overlap.
 We utilize the transitive closure graph (TCG)~\cite{lin2001tcg, chen2008constraint} to represent the relation between macros, and the dual problem of TCG-based macro legalization is associated with the min-cost flow problem~\cite{lin2017mrdp}, which can be solved efficiently by the network simplex algorithm.
-We legalize the standard cells die-by-die with Tetris~\cite{hill2002method} and Abacus~\cite{spindler2008abacus} algorithms.
-The HBTs share the same square size $w'\times w'$ and require a minimum spacing $s'$ between each other.
+We legalize the standard cells die-by-die with Tetris~\cite{hill2002method} and Abacus~\cite{spindler2008abacus} algorithms. { The HBTs share the same square size $w'\times w'$ and require a minimum spacing $s'$ between each other.
 Hence, we pad the HBT to a square with size $w'+s'$ and legalize them as ordinary standard cells with row height $w'+s'$.
+The actual position of the HBTs can be derived from the padded HBTs. }